mspillman/cdash/README.md

 #### 2. Installation and configuration of StarCluster

-The StarCluster ["Quick-Start instructions"](http://star.mit.edu/cluster/docs/latest/quickstart.html) and associated screencast serve as a useful reference.
+The StarCluster [Quick-Start instructions](http://star.mit.edu/cluster/docs/latest/quickstart.html) and associated screencast serve as a useful reference.

 ##### Installation
 [StarCluster](http://star.mit.edu/cluster) is a Python toolkit to automate the building and management of clusters on the Amazon EC2 service.
 Users should first install Python 2.7, either from the [official Python website](https://www.python.org/) or from an alternative distribution such as the [Anaconda Scientific Python Distribution](https://store.continuum.io/cshop/anaconda/).

 The [StarCluster installation instructions](http://star.mit.edu/cluster/docs/latest/installation.html) provide information for installing StarCluster under different operating systems. [pip](https://pip.pypa.io/en/stable/installing.html#install-pip) is another useful tool that can be used to install StarCluster and its related dependencies.
 Once installed, simply run the command:

 `pip install starcluster`

 ##### Configuration